We are running for season booking, Book the destination and get discount !!!

 How to Reach Nagepokhari?

-From Kathmandu: Drive to Gorkha by bus or private vehicle.
-Then, start trekking from Gorkha to Nagepokhari.
+From Kathmandu: Drive to Gorkha by bus or private vehicle to sirandanda.

 Where to Stay in Nagepokhari?